isaacnmm/pestpolicy-hugo2XX/content/posts/combat-max-12-month-roach-killing-bait-review/index.md

 You need a powerful bait, such as the one in the Combat Max 12 Month Roach Killer.
 Baiting is a more effective way of dealing with cockroaches because it slowly but gradually spreads the poison within their population and hideouts.
 Unlike sprays and showers, baits can affect many of their population because the toxin can be spread from roach to roach even when theyre dead.

 Combat Max utilizes Fipronil, a powerful insecticide, in the creation of their baits, which are also comprised of food particles designed to attract German cockroaches and smaller, more stubborn roaches.
 This 12-month roach killer comes with 18 bait stations.
 Youll want this kind of coverage if youre dealing with a severe infestation or trying to de-infest a large house.
-Combat Max starts to [kill off roaches](https://pestpolicy.com/how-to-get-rid-of-cockroaches/) in a matter of hours.
+Combat Max starts to [kill off roaches](https://pestpolicy.com/how-to-get-rid-of-cockroaches/)in a matter of hours.

 Any roach killer that shows results in hours is promising.
 However, what makes this particular roach killer unique is that it remains active for up to 12 months.
 If youve handled roach infestations before, then you know the only way to stop them is to be persistent about it.
 With a bait thats active for up to 12 months, you dont have to worry too much about the roaches coming back, especially if you set up the bait stations in the right places.